hydroffice/hyo2_soundspeed/docs/user_manual_how_to_use_1_operator_mode_additional_functionalities.rst

 to dynamically request this datagram from *SIS* (though it is possible to have *SIS* broadcast it as discussed in the section :ref:`method_B`).

-Note *SIS5* functionality is currently unavailable.
+.. note:: *SIS5* functionality is currently unavailable.

 Seabird CTD
 -----------